klaudiosinani/binstree/readme.md

 - Return Type: `Boolean`

-Checks whether or not the tree is empty.
+Determines whether the tree is empty, returning `true` or `false` as appropriate.

 ```js
 const {Tree} = require('bstrie');